How Can I Manage My Diabetes?

 - Insulin must be timed to coincide with your food and activity levels.
 For example, if you take your usual dose of insulin in the morning and then decide to eat a lighter lunch than you originally planned, your blood glucose levels could become very low.
 Be sure to discuss insulin problem-solving strategies with your diabetes health care team.

-- Insulin in a vial, like any other medication, has an expiration date.
+- Insulin, like any other medication, has an expiration date.
 Talk with your physician if you use your insulin for more than 30 days or keep it beyond its expiration date.

 - Use a syringe magnifier in combination with a flexible-arm task lamp and against a contrasting background.
 Be aware, however, that syringe magnifiers offer minimal magnification.

-- The Safe Shot Syringe Loader from LS&S has one pre-set dosage step and is available in three colors (yellow, blue, and red).
+- The Safe Shot Syringe Loader has one pre-set dosage step and is available in different colors.
+Note, it is currently unavailable for purchase.

-- The Count-a-Dose from Independent Living Aids (pictured at left) accommodates a smaller dose (up to 50 units).
+- The Prodigy Count-a-Dose accommodates a smaller dose (up to 50 units).
 It holds one or two vials of insulin and makes a distinctive click that can be heard and felt with each unit increment.
 It requires a B-D 50 unit/ ½ cc syringe.

 - Portion-controlled serving utensils, available at restaurant supply stores

 - Use a talking food scale, or place tactile markings on your own food scale.
-To learn more about labeling products and techniques for people who are blind or have low vision, see Labeling and Marking and Find Labeling Products.
+To learn more about labeling products and techniques for people who are blind or have low vision, see Labeling and Marking.

 - Use dishes that control your food portions: a 4-ounce juice cup, a 9-inch plate, or a 1-cup cereal bowl.